 - An increased risk of severe congenital heart defects (CHD) may be associated with SSRI exposure in early pregnancy (6).
 Newborns whose mothers took these medications late in the third trimester were found to develop some complications.
-Conditions indicated serotonin toxicity symptoms or drug discontinuation symptoms such as seizures, respiratory distress, temperature fluctuations, vomiting, hypoglycemia, tremor, irritability, and constant crying (1).
+Conditions indicated serotonin toxicity symptoms or drug discontinuation symptoms such as seizures, respiratory distress, temperature fluctuations, vomiting, hypoglycemiaiXA condition where your blood sugar level falls below the normal range , tremor, irritability, and constant crying (1).

-- Some studies indicate a higher rate of persistent pulmonary hypertension of the newborn (PPHN) whose mothers took SSRI medication after 20 weeks of pregnancy (7).
+- Some studies indicate a higher rate of persistent pulmonary hypertensioniXA condition when the blood pressure in the arteries connecting the heart and the lungs is excessively high of the newborn (PPHN) whose mothers took SSRI medication after 20 weeks of pregnancy (7).
 PPHN occurs when a baby’s lungs cannot function outside the uterus.

 Experts have found that the increase in the risk of miscarriages was similar in women who were exposed to SSRIs during early pregnancy and those who discontinued SSRIs before pregnancy (8).
 Nevertheless, more rigorous human studies are required to confirm all findings (9).